sriramiyer/ydn-docs/yql-quickstart.rst

 Feel free to try out other tables within the YQL console by clicking on them in the *DATA TABLES* section.
 You can look at what keys are available for each table by clicking the small *desc* link that pops up adjacent to the table name when you hover over it.

-Explore even more tables within the YQL console by clicking on the *Show Community Tables" link in the *DATA TABLES* section.
+Explore even more tables within the YQL console by clicking on the "*Show Community Tables*" link in the *DATA TABLES* section.
 This lets you try out the approximately 1200 tables developed by the vibrant YQL community outside of Yahoo!

 6. Dive into YQL
 ----------------